sbkomurcu/Raspberry-Pi-Action-Camera/README.md

 ● Creates thumbnail pictures of the recorded media (video & picture).

+● Pictures, videos and thumbnails are recorded into the following directory "./Raspberry-Pi-Action-Camera/media/"

 ● Pictures and videos are recorded with a name based on the date format and amount of pictures/videos in target folder.

 ● LED's are used to indicate the current process of the program, see below.;